jojo259/pit-grinder-mod-final/README.md

 if you're not ok with all of this data being sent to the API then don't run the mod

 no data is saved anywhere other than in memory

+### building
+yeah i don't understand building properly so i just manually put the contexts of all of the .jars in `dependencyjars` into the .jar after `gradlew build`